nattee/data2015/README.md

 **In-class exercise:** Write a `triplet` class which is an extension of `pair` into a class that contains 3 members of various types.

-**Topics:** Pointers, Array as Pointers, Constructor, Destructor, Initialization List syntax.
+**Topics:** Pointers, Array as Pointers, Constructor, Destructor, Initialization List syntax, operator `new`

 #### (2016-Feb-15)
 We continue with the class CP::Vector.
-We see how it is extended automaticallly and how the iterator is implemented.
+We see how it is extended automatically and how using pointer allow this to be done easily.
+We also see how the iterator is implemented.
 Essentially, an iterator of a vector is implemented as a pointer.
+However, when a vector is expanded automatically, the iterator which is a pointer is _invalidated_ and cannot be used.

+**Topics:** Automatic expansion of vector via the use of pointers, invalidation of iterator.

+**In-class exercise:** Write additional non-stl function for CP::vector.
+(See [lab09/exercise](lab09/exercise).)

+#### (2016-Feb-17)
+The last session before the second quiz and midterm.
+We discussed the class CP::queue (see [lab10](lab10)).

+**Topics:** Circular queue

+**In-class exercise:** Write a simple queue that supports the operation of queue by using just only a vector.
+This will result in a sub-performance queue that simply works.